AngryMaciek/angry-runner/README.md

 ```

 By default the container starts as root, though one may swiftly change
 to the developer shell with: `gosu angryuser bash`.
+Watch out!
+Depending on the container set up tool
+it may turn out that the cloned repository does not have write permission set for _others_ (as root is the owner).
+In such case one needs to run `chmod 777 -R .` before switching users.